What Are Hemorrhoids?

 Hemorrhoids are swollen veins in the lower rectum and anus.

-They develop when pressure increases in the veins of the anal canal, causing them to enlarge and sometimes become inflamed.
+They occur when increased pressure in the anal canal veins causes them to enlarge and sometimes become inflamed.

-Hemorrhoids are very common and affect millions of adults.
-Studies estimate that nearly half of adults over age 50 experience hemorrhoids at some point in their lives.
+Hemorrhoids are very common.
+Studies estimate that nearly 50% of adults over age 50 experience hemorrhoids at some point.

 - Rectal bleeding during bowel movements